-By July, Malkin was done with treatment and her hair began to return.'At the beach, the sun glinted off my head like peach fuzz,' she said.
+By July, Malkin was done with treatment and her hair began to return.

 She was going out without a scarf by the end of August.
 When it began to grow back, it was white blonde and totally straight for the first time in her life.
 She wore it in a little pixie, which she loved.,

 Then the downy straight hair turned curly.
 And the whitish blonde turned steely gray and then dark brown.
 Although curly again, her hair's texture and color both are different than they were before chemo, she said.
 By last December, she was wearing it in a short, curly style.